ellipsis-drive/python-package/docs/account/index.md

 Returns a token.

-## listRootMaps
+## listRootLayers

-    ellipsis.account.listRootMaps()
+    ellipsis.account.listRootLayers()

-List the items in a root location.
+List the layers in a root location.

 **Mandatory arguments**